X-MAN

 Banner: formerly the Hulk; Richards: formerly Mr. Fantastic

-Base of Operations: Baxter Building, New York; ALTERNATE EARTH
+Base of Operations: Baxter Building, New York City (Earth-774)

-Powers/Abilities: The X-Man had amazing telepathic powers that rivaled even Galactus'.
-In addition, X-man was 12 feet tall and had great physical strength probably on par with the Hulk.
-X-Man also apparently radiated cosmic radiation.
-Being a combination of three of the most brilliant minds in the world, X-Man may have also possessed superhuman intelligence.
+Powers/Abilities: The X-Man had amazing telepathic powers that rivaled even those of Galactus.
+In addition, the X-Man apparently radiated cosmic radiation, and had great physical strength, probably on par with the Hulk.
+Being a combination of three of the most brilliant minds of his world, the X-Man may have also possessed superhuman intelligence.

 Comments: Created by Roy Thomas and Herb Trimpe.